An introduction to the mausoleum of the DPRK leaders in Pyongyang.

 Location and Access

-The Kumsusan Palace of the Sun is located about 20-30 minutes outside of the centre of Pyongyang.
+Kumsusan Palace of the Sun is located about 20 minutes from most hotels, on the outskirts of Pyongyang near the Revolutionary Martyrs Cemetery, Pyongyang Zoo and Mt Taesong.
 You can access the mausoleum by bus or car.

 The mausoleum typically closes for annual renovations between early May and early July each year.